sguox002/leetcode/leetcode-all.md

 ->>

 ## trie
+<<-336	Palindrome Pairs    		34.2%	Hard
+given a list of words, return all the pairs so that word[i]+word[j] is palindrome.
+- brutal force.
+- trie: add reversed string into trie. since a suffix match cannot guarantee the concat to be palindrome, so we need to also check curremt to end if a palindrome.
+->>

 <<-421	Maximum XOR of Two Numbers in an Array    		53.7%	Medium
 - from MSB to LSB, each time to leave the bits, we only have one or two numbers.
 - keep the max prefix to xor with the current bits (make sure the number exist)